 Fire is an increasing risk to our area.
-Mosier has experienced three very close calls in that past 10 years alone: Microwave Fire of 2010, the Oil Train Derailment of 2016, and the Memaloose Fires of 2018.
+Mosier Fire provides extensive aid to our neighboring fire districts, including the 2021 fires that threatened the Google data center and the Warm Springs reservation.
+Our own community has experienced multiple close calls in the past 11 years alone: Microwave Fire of 2010, the Oil Train Derailment of 2016, the Memaloose I & II Fires of 2018 and Mosier Creek Fires in 2020.
 We’ve had the national news media trucks parked on 1st Street more times than we’d like.
 Right now, our Mosier Valley Volunteer Firefighters work and train in two outdated buildings.
-The Mosier Center will give them greater ability to protect our community, while providing emergency shelter and help for fires, floods, power outages, and earthquakes.
-And a place to clean their equipment without having to leave town.
+The Mosier Center will give them greater ability to protect our community, while providing emergency shelter and help for fires, floods, power outages, and earthquakes, as well as a place to clean their equipment without having to clean at home.

 100 years ago three of our most iconic structures were added to Mosier: the school, the Fruit Growers and the bridge on Hwy 30 crossing Mosier Creek.
 We see Mosier Center not only as a way to boost the vibrancy of our main street today but as our gift to the community of Mosier in 2120.

 The Mosier Center will include a commercial kitchen with flex space for developing farm-to-table food products from our Agriculture community as well as innovative creative services.
 The outdoor area is designed to be used as a permanent farmers market location for up to 6 months of the year.
 And the building will include a visitors’ welcome center to point travelers to our local businesses, tasting rooms, and guides to trails.